-Considering the financial costs associated with the impacts of sea-level rise will contribute significantly toward successful adaptation planning and the protection of Public Trust resources and values.
-In estimating costs, replacement or repair of existing facilities may be a factor, as well as the quantification of non-market asset values such as recreation and ecosystem services.
-Costs may be projected across the same time scales as sea-level rise (e.g. 2030, 2050, and 2100).
+Considering the financial costs associated with the impacts of sea-level rise will facilitate successful adaptation planning and the protection of Public Trust lands and resources.
+When estimating costs, replacement or repair of existing facilities may be a factor, as well as the quantification of non-market asset values such as recreation and ecosystem services.
+Costs may be projected across the same time scales as sea-level rise (e.g., 2030, 2050, and 2100).
 In addition to a tally of losses, the cost of adaptation and mitigation strategies should be estimated, along with the potential economic benefits of those strategies.
 The following resources and tools are available to assist you:

 - Duke University Marine Ecosystem Services Partnership

 - Economic Impacts of Climate Adaptation Strategies for Southern Monterey Bay